About me

 I’ve judged many literary prizes; the Man Booker in 2002 (when the winner was Yann Martel’s Life of Pi) and in 2014, too; the Orange Prize, the Goldsmiths Prize (which I’ve also chaired, the year Lucy Ellmann’s remarkable book Ducks, Newburyport took the palm), the Whitbread First Novel Award, and the Forward Prize.
 I the winner of the Hay Festival and Eccles Centre Writer’s Award in 2014.
 I love to listen to stories as well as read them, and seek out fine storytellers from all over the world.

-I’m Lead Editorial Innovator at Creatd, Inc; a Contributing Writer for the New Statesman and Consulting Literary Editor for Harper’s Bazaar UK.
+I’m on the Board of Directors at Creatd, Inc; a Contributing Writer for the New Statesman and Consulting Literary Editor for Harper’s Bazaar UK.
 I am Goldsmiths Distinguished Writers’ Centre Fellow, a great honour.
+In 2023 I was made a Fellow of the Royal Society of Literature.